Assessment-Heavy, Experience-Light

 The best HiPo programs balance assessment with experience.
 Use assessments for awareness.
 Use simulation for development and observation.

-The HiPo development path is designed for this purpose.
+The HiPo cohort program is designed for this purpose.
 It combines the immersive Shackleton experience with structured observation, peer feedback, and personal leadership commitments.

 For more on why pressure reveals what assessments miss, read why leadership development needs pressure, not slides.